What are stinging insects?

 Though you can narrow down what stinging insect has taken up residence on your property by the type of nest you find, it is always best to talk with a professional to ensure the accurate identification of the stinging insect and ensure its safe removal!

 Stinging insects vary in size, color, and even temperament, depending on the exact species.
 One of the best ways to identify a stinging insect is by the type of nest they build:

-- Mud daubers build their unique nests out of mud.
-Depending on the species, these solitary insects make short or long tubes out of mud they place side by side.
+Mud daubers build their unique nests out of mud.
+Depending on the species, these solitary insects make short or long tubes out of mud.
 Mud daubers like to put their nests in very sheltered areas.

 Are stinging insects dangerous?